tiagoleonmelo/face-recognition/draft.md

 [SHOW CONFUSION MATRIX]

-If we randomly select a few testing samples, we notice the model performs reasonably well at predicting the represented subjects.
+If we randomly select a few testing samples, we notice the model performs well at predicting the represented subjects.

 [SHOW COOL PREDICTIONS]